-This post was written by Maddy Devine, a first year student at Fuqua and one of the track managers for the 2013 SBSI conference.
-Read more about the conference in the previous post here.
+This post was written in April 2013 by Maddy Devine, a first year student at Fuqua and one of the track managers for the 2013 SBSI conference.

 As one of the track managers of the Net Impact Club’s Sustainable Business & Social Impact conference, I had been tasked with pulling together three panels that encompassed the vast “social impact space.”
 The task was daunting.
 I looked to my classmates and fellow Net Impact Cabinet members to source areas of interest for panels and finally arrived upon three, covering education, global health, and community development.

 As a former Teach For America Corps Member, I was thrilled to invite speakers with such rich and diverse experiences in education to join us at SBSI.
 The panel opened with a tough question from our moderator, Executive Director of the Education Pioneers Southern Office and 2009 Fuqua alum John Troy, “What does education reform mean to you?”